 Almost all of the larger, well-known supermarkets now have banking licenses and offer unsecured loans to UK consumers.
 To be honest there isn’t a huge difference on paper between supermarket loans and bank loans.

-Supermarket loans are unsecured loans, which like bank loans rely solely on your promise to pay back your loan rather than asking for any additional security such as a car or guarantor.
+Supermarket loans are unsecured loans, which like bank loans rely solely on your promise to pay back your loan rather than asking for any additional security such as a car or a guarantor.
 Supermarkets will establish your trustworthiness to pay back the loan primarily based on your credit score and whether you're able to afford the repayments.
 They’ll only lend to customers who have a spotless credit history, so if you’ve got fair credit or bad credit then forget about getting a supermarket loan and check out our bad credit loan comparison table.

 What not to do